-Even though REFORGER assumed a major priority in the US reinforcement of Western Europe, the first priority was airpower.
-The trickle of warplanes leaving the United States for Europe on 6 July would shortly transform into a nearly constant stream as more active duty and eventually Air National Guard and reserve squadrons tagged for Europe came online.
+Although REFORGER assumed a major priority in the US reinforcement of Western Europe, air power was a major consideration as well.
+The trickle of warplanes leaving the United States for Europe on 6 July would shortly transform into an almost constant stream as more active duty and eventually Air National Guard and Air Force Reserve squadrons tagged for Europe came online.
 Combatant command and wing commanders in the US were not the only ones grappling with deployment and redeployment issues.
 Some of their counterparts in Europe were contending with similar problems, especially US commanders in the United Kingdom.

 The 10th Tactical Reconnaissance Wing based at RAF Alconbury was in the midst of changing missions when Romanov’s coup was launched.
 The wing was transitioning from RF-4C Phantoms and their reconnaissance mission to A-10A Thunderbolt IIs.
 The wing was scheduled to be designated the 10th Tactical Fighter Wing in August of 1987.
 In June, the wing’s RF-4Cs departed England, leaving a hole in USAFE’s reconnaissance capabilities on the eve of battle.
 Air Guard squadrons flying the RF-4C would eventually fill the void.
 However, the pinch was felt during the first week of hostilities when combat losses and limited availability caused some disruption in tactical reconnaissance.